+We thank Jarrett Byrnes and his research group for their insightful feedback on the manuscript.
 We also thank Elisa Van Cleemput and Katherine Siegel for their comments on an early version of this work.
 The authors thank the two anonymous reviewers for their insightful comments which led to an improved manuscript.
-Ferraro and Correia acknowledge support from the USDA's National Institute of Food and Agriculture (2019-67023-29854).
-Dee acknowledges support from an NSF CAREER Grant (2340606).
+P.J.F. and H.E.C. acknowledge support from the USDA's National Institute of Food and Agriculture (2019-67023-29854).
+L.E.D. acknowledges support from an NSF CAREER Grant (2340606).